-Pilgrim at Tinker Creek contains the kind of writing that emanates from the kind of consciousness that Erich Fromm called a “state of being.”
-This Pulitzer Prize-winning marvel of American writing, Annie Dillard (b.
-1945), gives us a spell-binding observation of nature and self at the most immediate, conscious level.
+Pilgrim at Tinker Creek contains the kind of writing that emanates from the kind of consciousness that Erich Fromm called a “state of being”.
+This Pulitzer Prize-winning marvel of American writing, Annie Dillard (born April 30, 1945), gives us a spell-binding observation of nature and self at the most immediate, conscious level.

 “If the day is fine, any walk will do; it all looks good.”
 In Virginia’s old forests, Dillard’s body, spirit and mind go for a walk.
 Dillard’s spirit spills abroad, unhitched to any sort of double-awareness that paralyses the human mind.
 She simply exists, walks, sees, and writes.
 1

 I’m on a little island shaped like a tear in the middle of Tinker Creek.
 On one side of the creek is a steep forested bank; the water is swift and deep on that side of the island.
 On the other side is the level field I walked through next to the steers’ pasture; the water between the field and the island is shallow and sluggish.
 In the summer’s low water, flags and bulrushes grow along a series of shallow pools cooled by the lazy current… Today I sit on dry grass at the end of the island by the slower side of the creek.
 I am drawn to this spot.
 I come to it as an oracle.

 The originality of Annie Dillard’s work from 1974 owes to how much she understood that being in nature meant relinquishing our daily self-directed focus to listen and heed acts of grace.2